netboxlabs/netbox-proxmox-automation/README.md

 (venv) shell$ ansible-playbook -i inventory netbox-proxmox-discover-vms.yml --ask-vault-pass
 ```

-## Initial Configuration: AWX (Tower, AAP)

-*You only need to do this configuration step if you intend to use AWX (Tower, AAP) to handle your Proxmox automation.*

-Put steps here

 ## Initial Configuration: Flask Application (Python)

 *You only need to do this configuration step if you intend to use the example Flask application to handle your Proxmox automation.*